-Apple has just presented its new watch, the Apple Watch Series 4.
-I'm sure that by the time you click the "publish" button for this entry there will be hundreds of articles from other publications.
-And there will be.
-But how many of those publications are going to focus on the sports part of the new Apple Watch?
-Well, that's what I'm here for, so let's find out what's new with the new Apple watch and what it means for sports.
+Apple has just unveiled its new watch, the Apple Watch Series 4.
+I'm sure that by the time you click the "publish" button for this post there will already be hundreds of articles from other publications.
+But how many of those posts are going to focus on the sports part of the new Apple Watch?
+Well, that's what I'm here for, so let's find out what new features the new Apple Watch brings and what they mean for sports.

 Apple Watch Series 4, New